 The nominal and clean bandpasses for each focal plane are given in Table 18.
 One point of particular concern is that, while the ‘clean’ ranges of FP1 and FP3 overlap, those of FP3 and FP4 do not: meaning that there is a spectral range from 1094-1131 cm-1 where aliasing may become significant.
 However, any signal seen at, for example, 1110 cm-1 on FP3 may be checked for reality by looking at the same frequency on FP4.
 More problematic is the range from 1433-1529 cm-1 on FP4, as there is no second measurement with which to compare the spectrum.
-The only solution is to model the aliasing: to extend the range of the spectral calculation to the highest aliased frequency, and then to combine the nominal and aliased ranges with the appropriate scaling:
+The only solution is to model the aliasing: to extend the range of the spectral calculation to the highest aliased frequency, and then to combine the nominal and aliased ranges with the appropriate scaling F():

 I’(ν) = [F(ν)I(ν)]+[F(2νNY-ν)I(2νNY-ν)] (31)